 How do you think living in Milwaukee impacted the piece?

 Milwaukee is not special.
-The majority of Its public schools, whose students are predominately people of colour, have white teachers.
+The majority of Its public schools, whose students are predominately people of color, have white teachers.
 What you learn about black history and black culture up through high school is really not much.
 Even our parents sometimes forget that they have to teach us things about our culture.
 It’s hard to talk to kids.
 Now that I’m older, my parents and I are having great dialogues about race, but as a kid, part of me is glad that they didn’t.

 How have white people reacted to the piece?